rackerlabs/rackspace-how-to/content/dedicated-hosting/id-federation-map-policies-permissions-dedicated.md

 Rackspace Identity Federation for Dedicated Hosting manages access based on the groups that are defined in your corporate identity system.
-The following code block shows you how to map Identity Provider groups to Rackspace Identity group roles:
+The following code shows you how to map Identity Provider groups to Rackspace Identity group
+roles:

     mapping:
     version: RAX-1